trussworks/Engineering-Playbook/developing/on-call/README.md

   * Immediately after the alert, notify me by push notification and email.
   * 1 minute later, notify via SMS (in case data coverage is bad).
   * 5 minutes after the alert, notify via voice call.
+  These timings are an example, and should be used as a starting point;
+  they assume a service which requires high availability.
+The expectation for your service may be different -- making a decision around your response expectations should be a combined effort between product, engineering, and the customer.
 * Your on-call rotation should have an escalation policy that escalates from the primary to secondary after no more than 10 minutes, and from secondary to tertiary after no more than an additional 10 minutes.